You want smart political talk without the meltdowns?

 It will be full of the consensus opinions on replacement.

-It'll involve three main uh areas for replacement.
+It'll involve three main areas for replacement.

-One that we legalize the sale of inexpensive insurance so everybody can buy it.
+One, that we legalize the sale of inexpensive insurance so everybody can buy it.

-We help people save so they can buy insurance to health savings accounts, and then we help individuals to associate with groups of individuals to health association plans so they can spread their risk and get a cheaper product.
+And then we help individuals to associate with groups of individuals through health association plans so they can spread their risk and get a cheaper product.

-If you put those three market reforms together, as well as some tax changes, I think you can get something that virtually every Republican agrees to, but would also help soften the blow as we go from Obamacare to a more market-oriented uh type of industry again.
+If you put those three market reforms together, as well as some tax changes, I think you can get something that virtually every Republican agrees to, but would also help soften the blow as we go from Obamacare to a more market-oriented type of industry again.

-All right, that was Senator Rand Paul, hour two of the Sean Hannity show, right down our toll-free telephone number.
+All right, that was Senator Rand Paul, hour two of the Sean Hannity Show.

-You want to be a part of this extravaganza, 800 941 Sean, if you want to join us.
+You want to be a part of this extravaganza, 800-941 Sean, if you want to join us.

 You know, it's somewhat odd and a bit bizarre.

-Look, I know there are nine specific plans Republicans have out there, and November 9th came and went a long time ago, and we knew that this was on the Trump agenda was going to be the number one item.
+I know that, look, I know there are nine specific plans Republicans have out there, and November 9th came and went a long time ago.

 It was the number one pledge of almost every candidate that ran for office in the House and Senate that's Republican.

-Now, Tom Price, who's going to be the Health and Human Services Secretary, he in fact has a plan.
+Now, Tom Price, who's going to be the Health and Human Services Secretary, he, in fact, has a plan.

 We have interviewed him a number of times on this program about what that plan is.